GitTables/gittables.github.io/index.md

 For more detailed instructions for using GitTables, please check the [Usage](usage.md) page.

 ### License
 GitTables is licensed under the [Creative Commons Attributions 4.0 International license](https://creativecommons.org/licenses/by/4.0/){:target="_blank"} (CC BY 4.0).
 The table data might however be licensed under different licenses as inherited from the GitHub repositories that the CSVs were retrieved from.

-A new version of GitTables will soon be released in which all tables have a license, and the license of each table is contained in the metadata.
-In the meantime, we suggest to use GitHub's License API to retrieve the license associated with a table (you can use the URL in the metadata to do so) to understand what restrictions apply to each table.
+All tables in the Zenodo dataset with version 0.0.6 have a license that allows distribution of the data.
+The specific license of each table is attached to the metadata in the parquet file.

 ### Citation